Vicious cycles & Weinberg’s psychotherapy

 Unconscious dread is always a motive for a compulsive activity; the activity itself not only conceals the dread, but also renews it; compulsions are reinfected agents.
 (Weinberg, 1995, p.
 191)

-This Weinberg quote, when viewed in isolation, can seem mysterious, but the amplifying feedback cycles make it clear that “compulsions are reinfecting agents”.
+This Weinberg quote, when viewed in isolation, can seem mysterious, but the amplifying feedback cycle diagrams make it clear that “compulsions are reinfecting agents”.

 My cyclic intervention with client Zed.